ThermoPilot/ThermoPilot/README.md

 - ThermoPilot.ps1
 - LibreHardwareMonitorLib.dll
 - thermopilot_logo.png
-- Run the script using PowerShell (Run as Administrator recommended).
+- Run the script using PowerShell ISE (Run as Administrator recommended).
+(Shortcut can be created to run as a Desktop Icon as well)

 🧭 Usage
 - Launch ThermoPilot